danwei002/Battleship-Project/README.md

 functionalities to boats and weapons to allow for more mindgames between opponents.
 <br>
 <br>
+This game was developed using many object-oriented principles (encapsulation, abstraction, inheritance).
+The two primary classes are Battleship and Weapon, each of which have many child classes which are the boats and weapons you can see in game.

 Our custom features:
 * Boat Functionalities:
   * Submarine (3 cell boat): can be submerged or above water; submerged submarines are unable to be hit by Missiles, but vulnerable to torpedos, above water submarines are the opposite